The Cult of Christmas Beers

 Photography courtesy of Tröegs Independent Brewing

-Tröegs’ Christmas beer character has gone through four iterations over the last two decades. “[Originally,] there was a napkin sketch that helped push the name forward,” says Chris Troegner.
+Tröegs’ Christmas beer character has undergone four iterations over the last two decades. “[Originally,] there was a napkin sketch that helped push the name forward,” says Chris Troegner.
 “He’s not angry, just a little squirrely.”

-But Tröegs Content Manager Jeremy Drey says the second version of the elf has by far been the most popular and the longest-tenured, sticking around from 2004-2014.
+But Tröegs Content Manager Jeremy Drey says the second version of the elf has by far been the most popular and the longest-tenured, sticking around from 2004 to 2014.
 The third design came with a brewery rebrand in 2015 and lasted until 2020.
 The latest (and fourth) design, from Florida illustrator Josh Noom, “harkens back to the second elf, but is all about being friendly and welcoming to drink the beer,” says Drey.
 “There is a fine line, especially when working on this iteration, of not having the elf look too young, too old, or too drunk.
-We put a lot of thought into it and it harkens back to the…fan favorite.”
+We put a lot of thought into it and it harkens back to the … fan favorite.”

 At Sierra Nevada, the brewery’s Celebration Ale has also become widely known for its bright red label.
 For some, it represents the colors of Christmas, presents, and, well…celebrations.